 Introduction

-These information types all inherit the attributes of their immediate abstract superclass AbstractRxN, which provides attributes textContent and graphic for textual and pictorial material respectively.
+The information types Regulations, Restrictions, Recommendations, and NauticalInformation all inherit the attributes of their immediate abstract superclass AbstractRxN, which provides attributes textContent and graphic for textual and pictorial material respectively.
 The sub-attributes of its complex attribute rxnCode allow optional classification of the material encoded in textContent/graphic according to the type of material and the kind of nautical activity affected by it.
+The classifications in rxNCode sub-attributes categoryOfRxN and actionOrActivity are intended to facilitate software queries for information, while the sub-attribute headline provides additional topic headings for subject matter.

-They also inherit the attributes of abstract superclass InformationType, which allows encoding of the effective and expiry dates, if any, and the source of information, if it is necessary to encode that data.
+These four information types also inherit the attributes of abstract superclass InformationType, which allows encoding of the effective and expiry dates, if any, and the source of information, if it is necessary to encode that data.

+The content of the regulation (recommendation, etc.) should be encoded in the textContent attribute, which is also inherited from the abstract superclass InformationType.
+It may be encoded inline (textContent.information.text) or in an external file (textContent.information.fileReference) depending on its length, on whether it is unique to the feature instance, and on whether the producer decides to include a support file containing multiple sections referenced from different places in the dataset.
+(See also clauses 2.4.8 and 2.4.9 for general guidance on encoding textual information.)

-These classes are intended primarily for encoding textual information, such as that which derives from textual source material such as port handbooks, national or local laws or official publications.
+These four information types are intended primarily for encoding textual information, such as that which derives from textual source material such as port handbooks, national or local laws or official publications.